GM Ceases Operation in Venezuela as Plant Is Seized -- 2nd Update

 "This expropriation will just make everything worse," said 71-year-old protester Raul Guevara.

-The company's decision to immediately quit the country following the court embargo shows just how big a liability Venezuela's collapsing economy has become for the few multinational firms still operating here.
+The company's decision to immediately quit the country after 70 years following the court embargo shows just how big a liability Venezuela's collapsing economy has become for the few multinational firms still operating here.

 GM's Venezuelan plant hasn't produced any cars since 2015, according to the local car industry association Cavenez.

 Company managers in Venezuela said they haven't been able to obtain hard currency to import parts through the country's labyrinthine currency controls for years.
-Venezuela's tight price controls also meant the company was forced to sell its cars for a fraction of production costs.
 Meanwhile, the company had to continue paying its 2,700 staff.

-"These companies are characterized by production done at a loss, a fall in production, a fall in investment," said Richard Obuchi, management professor at Caracas's IESA business school and author of a book on Venezuela's state controls.
-"Products that should be produced aren't.
-It just doesn't happen."
+"These companies are characterized by production done at a loss," said Richard Obuchi, management professor at Caracas's IESA business school and author of a book on Venezuela's state controls.
+"Products that should be produced aren't."

+In good times Venezuelan car plants produced up to 20,000 vehicles a month, according to Cavenez.

+"What's happened with the car sector here is sad," said Francisco Martinez, head of Venezuela's largest business group Fedecamaras.
+The authorities "have blocked the possibility of producing."

 The resulting car shortage is a bitter irony in a country with the world's cheapest gasoline.
-One U.S. dollar converted on the street fetches more than 100 gallons of fuel.
+One buck converted on the street fetches more than 100 gallons of fuel.

 "You can't even enjoy the benefit," said Caracas protester Francisco Rodriguez, a 64-year-old industrial engineer.